phonegap/phonegap-app-stockpile/docs/reproduction-steps.md

     }
     ```
     - _((explain this function))_
-  - add the `updateFavoritesById()` function to take the array of faves and store tham as an object keyed by their id:
+  - above `toggleFavorite()`, add the `updateFavoritesById()` function to take the array of faves and store tham as an object keyed by their id:
     ```javascript
     function updateFavoritesById () {
       store.favoritesById = store.favorites.reduce((a, b) => {